Vidette Lake, BC

 Road accessible, 4 hours from Vancouver

 The Vidette Lake property consists of two claim blocks, the X and Yard, which are located about 40 km east of 70 Mile House in south central British Columbia.
 What attracted us to this area is the presence of two ‘windows’ of prospective Nicola Group volcanic suites which are daylighting through a cap of Pleistocene basalts.
 Within the two properties, anomalous gold grab samples and historic drill results have returned results worthy of follow up.

-The area between the two properties is occupied by a series of old mines which exploited auriferous, low-sulphidation quartz veins during the early decades of the 1900s.
+The area between the two properties is occupied by a series of old mines which exploited auriferous, low-sulphidation quartz veins during the early decades of the 1900s – notably the Vidette mine.
 Gold was produced at economic grades for several years from these mines, but the structural continuation was not investigated further, likely due to a basalt cap obscuring geology and smothering geochemistry.
 Work by Hive in the region hypothesized a spatial and metallogenic connection between these low-sulphidation quartz veins and regional scale gravity surveys conducted by GeoscienceBC.
-Gravity highs are thought to form a ‘backbone’ structure which channels fluids into structural offshoots and splays, and allows gold, silver and copper values become elevated and economic locally.
+Gravity highs are thought to form a ‘backbone’ structure which channels fluids into structural offshoots and splays, potentially allowing gold, silver and copper mineralization.

 Both the X and the Yard claims were staked to cover the currently exposed ‘windows’ of the Nicola group volcanics.
 This rock package consists of volcanic sandstones, conglomeratic sandstones, siltstones, basalts and basaltic breccias, with local limestones, slates, felsic tuffs, conglomerates and cherts.
 The Nicola group volcanics is often described as a roof pendant that has been intruded into during multiple stages of magmatism.